-- Ensure up to date information on the labour conditions in the location either by a regular visit and/or a report by a third party; - Demonstrate the production site is informed of FWF membership and has returned the completed CoLP questionnaire before production orders are placed; - · Be aware of specific risks identified by FWF - Demonstrate the FWF Worker Information Sheet is posted in local languages and languages of migrants where applicable.
+- Ensure up to date information on the labour conditions in the location either by a regular visit and/or a report by a third party; - Demonstrate the production site is informed of Fair Wear membership and has returned the completed CoLP questionnaire before production orders are placed; - Be aware of specific risks identified by Fair Wear, particularly on migrant workers employed in Italy, which members are expected to investigate, including at subcontractor level. - Demonstrate the Fair Wear Worker Information Sheet is posted in local languages and languages of migrants where applicable.